hdl-util/hdmi/README.md

 * LVDS/TMDS: if your FPGA doesn't support TMDS, you should be able to use LVDS instead (tested up to 720x480)
     * Needs further investigation
 * Wiring: if you're using a breakout board or long lengths of untwisted wire, there might be a few pixels that jitter due to interference.
 Make sure you have all the necessary pins connected.
 Sometimes disconnecting the ground pins might actually reduce interference.
+* Hot-Plug Unaware: all modules are unaware of hotplug.
+This shouldn't affect anything in the long term -- the only stateful value is hdmi.tmds_channel.acc.
+The user should decide what behavior is appropriate on connect/disconnect.
+* EDID not implemented: it is assumed you know what format you want at synthesis time, so there is no dynamic decision on video format.

 ### Demo: VGA-compatible text mode, 720x480p on a Dell Ultrasharp 1080p Monitor